Palestinians in Syria: Current trends

 3,642 Palestinians died during the first seven years of war, 1,651 Palestinians had been detained, and more than 300 Palestinians were unaccounted for.
 Residents of Palestinian camps have suffered from air raids, shelling, siege, and malnutrition, in particular in Yarmouk Camp in the Damascus area, besieged by the government until 2018, leading to the displacement of over 100,000 and many deaths from starvation.
 By 2019, 3,987 Palestinians, including 467 women and 200 children, had been killed in the conflict.

 According to an UNRWA spokesperson, "Palestinians are among those worst affected by the Syrian conflict."
 He explained that 95 percent of the 438,000 Palestinians are in "critical need of sustained humanitarian assistance", with many dependent on the clinics, emergency assistance and teaching staff that UNRWA provides.
 UNRWA educates 45,000 students a day.
 54 percent of UNRWA funds go to education, 17 percent goes to health, 16 percent goes to support services, 9 percent goes to relief and social services and 4 percent goes to infrastructure and camp improvement.

-The president of the United States, Donald J. Trump pulled back funding for the United Nations agency for Palestinian refugees in 2018.
+The president of the United States, Donald Trump pulled back funding for the United Nations agency for Palestinian refugees in 2018.
 Salim Salamah, the director of the Palestinian League of Human Rights – Syria, argues that "Palestinian refugees in Syria and those who have been doubly displaced to neighboring countries will suffer as a result of the decision.
 The impact is going to be really massive and tragic, for Palestinians of Syria, its life-saving aid, especially in the context that many Palestinians lack access to many basic services, even [those who fled] in Lebanon or Jordan."